Virtual Vocations - Morning Routine Hacks

 11. Put on real clothes

-Yes, one of the many benefits of working from home is being able to wear whatever you want, whenever you want—including pajamas.
+Yes, one of the many benefits of working from home is being able to wear whatever you want, whenever you want — including pajamas.
 But one of the best morning routine hacks for remote workers is to actually get dressed in real clothes.
 Just like dressing students in uniforms at school can positively impact their behavior, dressing in “real” clothes can help you feel more professional and ready to get to work.
-That doesn’t mean you have to wear clothes that you would wear to a regular office job, but definitely get out of those pajama pants or yoga pants and see what it does for your productivity.
+That doesn’t mean you have to wear clothes that you would wear to a regular office job, but definitely get out of those pajama pants and see what it does for your productivity.

 Is there any better way to start the day than with a little fresh air?
 If you’re a morning exerciser, go for your walk or run before sitting down to work for the day.
-Or, if you prefer working out mid-day or in the evening, take a moment to water the flowers, walk the dog, or enjoy your coffee on the front porch.
+Or, if you prefer working out mid-day or in the evening, schedule it in your calendar so you make sure to take the break.
+Or simply take a moment to water the flowers, walk the dog, or enjoy your coffee on the front porch.
 The fresh air is good for your morale and will give you the natural energy you need.

 13. Make easy-to-grab healthy breakfasts

 Making breakfast for yourself and your family can take a lot of time in the morning, but you still want to get your day started right.
-First, try not to make different meals for everyone in the family—make the same thing for everyone.
+First, try not to make different meals for everyone in the family — make the same thing for everyone.
+(Easier said than done with kids, we know!)
 You might even try batch cooking over the weekend so you have breakfast options, like burritos or egg and potato muffins, ready to reheat and eat on the go if needed.
 If you’re not a big breakfast eater, make a week’s worth of smoothies on Sunday and have one each morning of the workweek.

 14. Limit the decisions you have to make